A secret they made me tell

 I would prefer saying no more about it.
 It's fine with me if you stop reading right here, but so many doctors and police officers and medical board investigators and lawyers and such like have required me to explain why a surgeon would assault a patient, and I am so tired of explaining it as they stare at me as though it is tiresome to have to listen to the answer, and I am so tired of being interrupted and told to wrap it up when the answer takes more than three sentences.
 It would not have to take more than three if information like this got out often enough for people to have some basic knowledge about crime in medicine, but the medical community is amazingly successful at preventing that.
 So I am putting this page on this website where, from now on, the link to it can be one of the three sentences they allow me, but I'll need only two.
 "Go to this link.
 I cannot bear to repeat it one more time."

 They only are looking for an excuse to disbelieve it anyway.
-I have had them dismiss me interrupting to say that a doctor would have no reason to harm a patient, as though lust and jealousy and anger and other sociopathologies do not exist in medicine.
-As though no nurse ever groped a patient before and no doctor ever intentionally disabled one.
+I have had them dismiss me saying that a doctor would have no reason to harm a patient.
+In this day and age bullshit as shallow and ignorant as that is believed in medicine?
+Yes.
+As though lust and jealousy and anger and other sociopathologies do not exist in medicine.
+As though no nurse ever before groped a patient and no doctor ever intentionally disabled one.
+As though there never has been a book or paper about serial killers in medicine.
+As though no doctor ever groped or raped a patient.
+As though the statement, routinely repeated in medicine, that a doctor would have no reason to hurt a patient, were unassailable.
+It goes a long way to showing the huge gap between what health care providers choose to believe and what patients have to experience.
+I guess I have to explain it.

-In this case, it was a nurse who pushed a doctor over the edge.
+In this case, it was a nurse who pushed the doctor over the edge.
 Unwittingly I had primed him.
 Not on purpose.
-It's something I've had to deal with my whole life.
+Trying not to is something I've had to deal with my whole life.
+But there are guys everywhere like that doctor.

 For a long time I wasn't aware that I made people laugh more than others did, but others were aware of it.
 With a group of boys on the playground during recess I'd be one of the more silent ones as the bullies and braggarts ran things.
 Then I'd mutter an aside that would send the group rolling in laughter.
 Eventually, I figured out that the one who did not laugh would be the one who would pick a fight with me later.
 Unfortunately, it is something boys don't grow out of.